jundalisay/ppblist/content/en/docs/services/training/competency.md

 linked to industry-based competency standards and they play a different role in the overall way a person applies their skills and knowledge in work or other roles3
-.

 Unit Code4 Represents the unit of competency in alpha-numeric form from amongst the different unit of competencies of the trade or occupational areas.

-Unit Descriptor Describes the scope of the unit of competency in terms of knowledge, skills and attitudes.
-It is an expansion of the Unit Title which states the general application of skills and knowledge and attitude on the job.
+Unit Descriptor - Describes the scope of the unit of competency in terms of knowledge, skills and attitudes.
+It is an expansion of the Unit
+Title which states the general application of skills and knowledge and attitude on the job.

-Element of Competency Is the building block of a unit of competency which describes the key aspects of the job a person must be able to do relative to his role or function.
+Element of Competency - the building block of a unit of competency which describes the key aspects of the job a person must be able to do relative to his role or function.

-Performance Criteria Are evaluative statements specifying the performance standards to be achieved and linked to assessment procedures.
+Performance Criteria - evaluative statements specifying the performance standards to be achieved and linked to assessment procedures.